About My Work …

 About me …

 I have lived in or traveled to about half of the planet.
 I’m saving the other half for my next lifetime.
 In my mis-spent youth, I spent many days and nights in the Arizona desert exploring abandoned mines and native petroglyphs (I found some that were previously unknown, cool!).
 I walked with, sometimes surrounded by, coyotes and other wild things.
-I helped skin an elephant, surfed with a gray whale, programmed computers, earned a PhD and an MFA, worked on cruise ships, lived abroad, near Frankenstein’s castle, and (almost) got lost in Morocco.
+I helped skin an elephant, surfed with a gray whale, programmed computers, earned a PhD and an MFA, worked on cruise ships, lived abroad, near Frankenstein’s castle, and (almost) got lost in Morocco, twice.

 I love artwork of all styles.
 I take art making seriously.
 I study those who came before me and keep abreast of my contemporaries.
 I continue to research my materials and explore different media and ways to make art.

 - Undiscovered – Group show, Art on Broadway Gallery, Beaverton, OR.
 January 2017.